kr-g/mpymodcore/modext/testrecorder/README.md

 After creating a test recording a captured output can be altered in the same way as program code with an text editor, or merging tools.

+# Test tracking of objects

+For tracking objects created during the test use `tid()` method to get a trackable id for an object.